Serving as a catalyst for community transformation through quality

 In 1995, MICA wrote a grant and obtained funding from the National Trust for Historic Preservation and the Local Initiatives Support Corporation to enable Old Town to be among the first six urban Mainstreet communities in the United States.
 To manage the Mainstreet program, MICA helped start the Old Town Commercial Association (OTCA) in 1996 and worked to obtain funding from the City of Lansing and the Principal Shopping District to support the startup phase of the Mainstreet program.

-During that same time and on the urging of then Mayor David Hollister, MICA restored a set of three buildings, which included low and moderate income loft apartments, a business incubator, and offi ces, These buildings are now home for the Arts Council of Greater Lansing, MICA and MICA Art Gallery.
+At the same time, and on the urging of then-Mayor David Hollister, MICA restored a set of three buildings, which included low—and moderate-income loft apartments, a business incubator, and offices.
+These buildings are now home to the Arts Council of Greater Lansing, MICA, and MICA Art Gallery.

 MICA is recognized for innovative programming and is a recipient of numerous awards including the Governor’s ArtServe Award, Festival & Events Association awards, Addy awards, the Creative Community Award and many more.

-For more than three decades, MICA has been producing music festivals, helping preserve and restore historic buildings, leading community revitalization efforts, exhibiting visual artists, coordinating poetry, dance and other performances that engage, inspire, catalyze and demonstrate the vitality and value of the arts community and the vibrancy of the urban centers as a great places to play, work and live.
+For more than three decades, MICA has been producing music festivals, helping preserve and restore historic buildings, leading community revitalization efforts, exhibiting visual artists, coordinating poetry, dance, and other performances that engage, inspire, catalyze, and demonstrate the vitality and value of the arts community and the vibrancy of the urban centers as great places to play, work and live.